-The National Institute for Health and Care Excellence (NICE) has published guidance which lists the risk factors for progression to severe COVID-19 in young people aged between 12 and 17 years and adults.
-These patients are therefore potentially eligible for COVID-19 treatments should they catch COVID-19 and are eligible to access free LFD test kits from community pharmacies under the NHS Lateral Flow Device tests supply service for patients potentially eligible for COVID-19 treatments (Advanced service) (the LFD service).
+The National Institute for Health and Care Excellence (NICE) has published guidance which lists the risk factors for progression to severe COVID-19 in young people aged between 12 and 17 years and adults and, from 1st April 2024, the additional patient cohorts who are also considered at high risk of progression to severe COVID-19.
+These patients are therefore, potentially eligible for COVID-19 treatments should they catch COVID-19 and are eligible to access free LFD test kits from community pharmacies under the NHS Lateral Flow Device tests supply service for patients potentially eligible for COVID-19 treatments (Advanced service) (the LFD service).

-A copy of the risk factors from the NICE guidance has been included below; pharmacy owners can choose to print this as a reference to assist with checking a patient's eligibility for the service.
+A copy of the at risk patient cohorts included from 1st April 2024 and the original risk factors from the NICE guidance has been included below; pharmacy owners can choose to print this as a reference to assist with checking a patient's eligibility for the service.